 electricity use method guideline document on the

-forms and resources for industry assistance page.
+forms and resources for emissions-intensive trade-exposed exemption.

 All interactions between the agency and EITE companies will occur online though the